openhab/openhab1-addons/bundles/binding/org.openhab.binding.zwave/README.md

 This indicates that the binding can’t find an item linked to this sensor - often this is because the endpoint numbering is incorrect.
 If the warning above says endpoint = 0, then the binding string shouldn't include an endpoint number.

 The `<command>` is optional, but recommended if you have multiple items bound to the same device, or the device reports multiple bits of information.
-Without the command class, the binding can not unambiguously differentiate different data, so it is recommended to provide a command class.
+Without the command class, the binding cannot unambiguously differentiate different data, so it is recommended to provide a command class.
 Z-Wave nodes support functionality through command classes.
 A specific command class can be specified to use that specific functionality of the node.
 A node can contain multiple supported command classes.
 If the command is omitted, the best suitable command class for the item / node combination is automatically chosen.

 Command classes may support parameters.
 A parameter is a name=value pair that configures some aspect of the command class on the node or in the binding.